IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

     4. On the **Assets** tab, click **Source Code > Notebook**.
     5. Open the **1-model-training-with-factsheets** notebook.
     6. Since the notebook is in read-only mode, click the **Edit** icon to place the notebook in edit mode.
-    7. Under the **Provide your IBM Cloud API key** section, you need to pass your credentials to the Watson Machine Learning API using an API key.
+    7. Under the **Provide your IBM Cloud API key** section, you need to pass your credentials to the Machine Learning API using an API key.
 If you don't already have a saved API key, follow the instructions in notebook to create an API key.
     8. Update ibmcloud_api_key = ‘’ with your API key.
     9. To run all the cells in the notebook, click **Cell > Run All**.
 Alternatively, you can run the notebook cell by cell if you want to explore each cell and its output.
     10. Take a few minutes to review the steps to build, train, verify, and save this random forest model.